Navi Mumbai Development Plan – Map, Summary & Free Download!

 Within the boundaries of the 343.70 sqkm project area, the Panvel and Uran towns, MIDC area, MESB area, Defence lands and existing gaothans together added to 50 sqkm. of area.
 Of the balance 294 sqkm. area, private land was 166 sqkm (57%), saltpan land was 27 sqkm.
 (9%) and Govt.
 Land was 101 sqkms.
 (34%).

-The break-up of land-use distribution of the 343.70 sqkm area is as under:
+The break-up of land-use distribution of the 343.70 sqkm area as per navi mumbai development plan is as under:

 |Areas for MIDC, Gaothan, Municipal Councils, etc||50.00|